 We will need additional capital in the future to continue our planned operations.
-To the extent we raise additional capital by issuing additional Class A common shares, Class B common shares, Class B common shares, Class B1 common shares or other equity securities, our shareholders may experience substantial dilution.
+To the extent we raise additional capital by issuing additional Class A common shares, Class A1 common shares, Class B1 common shares or other equity securities, our shareholders may experience substantial dilution.
 We may sell common shares, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common shares, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing shareholders, and new investors could gain rights superior to our existing shareholders.

-We have broad discretion in how we use the proceeds of this offering and may not use these proceeds effectively, which could affect our results of operations and cause our share price to decline.
+We have broad discretion in how we use the proceeds of this offering and may not use these proceeds effectively, which could affect our results of operations and cause our shares price to decline.

 We will have considerable discretion in the application of the net proceeds of this offering.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance the clinical development of rilonacept, mavrilimumab and KPL-716, and for working capital and other general corporate purposes.
-We may also use a portion of the net proceeds from this offering to in-license, acquire or invest in additional businesses, technologies, products or assets.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to fund our clinical and pre-clinical development programs, working capital and other general corporate purposes.
+We may also use a portion of the net proceeds from this offering to in-license, acquire or invest in additional businesses, technologies, products or assets, although currently we have no specific agreements, commitments or understandings in this regard.
 As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the balance of the net proceeds of this offering.
 We may use the net proceeds for purposes that do not yield a significant return or any return at all for our shareholders.
 In addition, pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.

-We are an "emerging growth company" and a "smaller reporting company" and the reduced disclosure requirements applicable to emerging growth companies and smaller reporting companies may make our Class A common shares less attractive to investors.
+We are an "emerging growth company," and the reduced disclosure requirements applicable to emerging growth companies may make our Class A common shares less attractive to investors.

-We are an "emerging growth company," as defined in the JOBS Act, and a "smaller reporting company" as defined under the rules promulgated under the Securities Act.
-As an emerging growth company and a smaller reporting company we may follow reduced disclosure requirements and do not have to make all of the disclosures that public companies that are not emerging growth companies or smaller reporting companies do.
-We will remain an emerging growth company until the earlier of (a) the last day of the fiscal year in which we have total annual gross revenues of \$1.07 billion or more; (b) the last day of the fiscal year following the fifth anniversary of the date of the completion of our IPO; (c) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (d) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission, which means the market value of our voting and non-voting common shares that is held by nonaffiliates exceeds \$700 million as of the prior June 30th.
+We are an "emerging growth company," as defined in the JOBS Act.
+We will remain an emerging growth company until the earlier of (a) the last day of the fiscal year in which we have total annual gross revenues of \$1.07 billion or more; (b) the last day of the fiscal year following the fifth anniversary of the date of the completion of this offering; (c) the date on which we have issued more than \$1 billion in nonconvertible debt during the previous three years; or (d) the date on which we are deemed to be a large accelerated filer under the rules of the Securities and Exchange Commission, which means the market value of our Class A common shares that is held by non-affiliates exceeds \$700 million as of the prior June 30th.
 For so long as we remain an emerging growth company, we are permitted and intend to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
 These exemptions include: